The Order of Franciscan Penitents

 Friar's Footnotes by Fr.
 John Prenger, OFP

-Noon Tuesday Eucharist (July 29), Fr.
+Noon Tuesday Eucharist (September 16), Fr.
 Jim presiding

-Noon Thursday Eucharist (July31), Fr.
+Noon Thursday Eucharist (September 18), Fr.
 John presiding

-5 pm Saturday Eucharist (August 2), Fr.
+5 pm Saturday Eucharist (September 20), Fr.
 Jim presiding

 SAYINGS OF THE SAINTS